コンテンツにスキップ

 Beethoven's Piano Trio No. 7.

-It is also known as the "Archduke Trio" because it was dedicated to Archduke Rudolf, a Viennese aristocrat about 17 years his junior, who was his advocate, his pupil in piano and composition, and was probably a good friend of his.
+It is also known as the "Archduke Trio" because it was dedicated to Archduke Rudolf, a Viennese aristocrat about 17 years his junior, who was his patron, pupil in piano and composition, and probably a good friend.

 Composed in 1811, it is Beethoven's last work in this genre, and is also praised as "the greatest masterpiece of piano trios," filled with graceful melody and a sense of scale.

-Well, it's a relatively low-key work among Beethoven's works, but when "Kafka on the Shore" was released, CD shops had special corners for "Archduke Trio," which was surprising.
-Haruki's influence is truly impressive!
+Well, it's a relatively obscure piece among Beethoven's works, but it's surprising that when "Kafka on the Shore" was released, CD shops had a special corner for "Archduke Trio."
+Haruki's influence is truly formidable!

-The "Million Dollar Trio" that was playing in the coffee shop was the nickname of the trio consisting of the big stars of the time, Rubinstein on piano, Heifetz on violin, and Fireman on cello.
+The "Million Dollar Trio" that was playing in the coffee shop was the nickname for the trio consisting of Rubinstein on piano, Heifetz on violin, and Fireman on cello, who were all big stars at the time.
 I wonder if the "million dollars" referred to their fee.

 The Archduke Trio was recorded in 1941, but public opinion is divided.
-Some say that they didn't get along and that their styles were too different, others that they were just good but lacked depth and were not like Beethoven.
+Some say they didn't get along and their styles were too different, while others say they're just good but lack depth, making them unbecoming of Beethoven.

-Personally, I'm a big supporter.
-The steady tempo is wonderful, and it's perfect for this song.
-The recording is old, but the beauty of Heifetz's violin is fully conveyed!
+Personally, I'm a big fan.
+The steady tempo is wonderful, and it's perfect for this piece.
+The recording is old, but the beauty of Heifetz's violin is clearly conveyed!

-As I was listening to the piece in my car, imitating young Hoshino, I got so engrossed in the third movement, Andante, that the car behind me honked its horn to warn me...
+I was listening to it in my car, imitating young Hoshino, when I got so engrossed in the third movement, Andante, that a car behind me honked its horn to warn me...
 Everyone, please be careful.

-The performance will be by Kanagawa Philharmonic virtuoso, led by the principal solo concertmaster Yasunao Ishida.
-Since Ishida is a tricky guy, I'm already excited to see whether he'll perform with a virtuoso performance or a more gentle ensemble performance.
+The performance will be by virtuoso musicians from the Kanagawa Philharmonic Orchestra, led by Principal Solo Concertmaster Yasunao Ishida.
+As Ishida is a man of his own, I'm already excited to see whether he'll deliver a performance full of virtuosity or a more subdued ensemble performance.

 ©Fumiaki Fujimoto

-The song that elicited the line, "Does music have the power to change people?" was not a profound string quartet, nor the shocking "Fate" or "Ninth Symphony," but "Archduke Trio."
-It was not an ostentatious performance, but the "Million Dollar Trio."
+The piece that elicited the line, "Does music have the power to change people?" was not a profound string quartet, nor the shocking "Fate" or "Ninth Symphony," but "Archduke Trio."
+Not an ostentatious performance, but the "Million Dollar Trio."

 250th anniversary of Beethoven's birth.